zhounagit/ClinicalTrial/README.md

  conditions, interventions, phase, serious adverse events, participants average age, participant#, etc.

 - JavaConnectMongo.java :
  (1) This is the basic source file to generate serious adverse event subtitle, its category, clinical trial id, condition, intervention....,definitely not the most simple one.
 The coding style is following Robomongo trial data structure, you can remove or add more searching criteria.
-Make sure refer to schema.txt to updata data element in Main method of JavaConnectMongo.java
+Make sure refer to schema.txt to updata data element in "MongoCursor<Document> cursor" of JavaConnectMongo.java

  (2) Later source codes are based on this version, refer to folder "Generate new features/Features.java" to see updated version to get above data.

-- Generate new features : This folder has source code to generate data of trial id, Number of Participant, Mean Age, Phase, Intervention, Condition and Serious Adverse Events, totally 3040 features will be monitored in JavaMulticlassClassificationMetricsExample.java.
+- Generate new features :
+(1) This folder has source code to generate data of trial id, Number of Participant, Mean Age, Phase, Intervention, Condition and Serious Adverse Events, all these features are imported from a csv file which consists of 3040 features.

+(2)The 3040 features output will be manipulated in JavaMulticlassClassificationMetricsExample.java to monitor

-  For other classification source code, please refer to spark-rdd-dataframe-dataset-master project in IntelliJ IDEA.
+(3)For other classification source code, please refer to spark-rdd-dataframe-dataset-master project in IntelliJ IDEA.

 - Folder gephi graph (demo) folders have previous graphs made to domenstrate top high confidence/frequency serious adverse events to event "Death".